net-daemon/docs/docs/v3/hass_model/hass_model_working_with_entities.md

         myEntities.light.attic.TurnOn();
     });
 ```

+## Creating entities, setting state and updating attributes

+Currently, the only way to create a new entity, remove it, or set its state (outside the methods above) or set its attributes is via the [MQTT Entity Manager extension](v3/extensions/mqttEntityManager.md).

 ## Call services on an Entity
 Many services in Home Assitant take an Entity Id's as their target.
 When you hava an instance of an entity you can use it directly to call such a Service.